 On November 6, 2023, in Telecom Decision CRTC 2023-358 (the Decision), the CRTC determined that aggregated access to Bell Canada's FTTP facilities in Ontario and Québec should be mandated on a temporary and expedited basis, and the CRTC set interim access rates.
-The CRTC may maintain, reverse or otherwise modify this new obligation when it concludes its ongoing wholesale high-speed access review
+The CRTC may maintain, reverse or otherwise modify this new obligation when it concludes its ongoing wholesale high-speed access review.

-The imposition of an interim aggregated access to FTTP facilities obligation has undermined Bell Canada's incentives to invest in next-generation wireline networks and is expected to adversely impact our financial results.
+The imposition of an interim aggregated access to FTTP facilities obligation has undermined Bell Canada's incentives to invest in nextgeneration wireline networks and is expected to adversely impact our financial results.
 Bell Canada announced its intention to reduce capital expenditures by over \$1 billion over 2024 and 2025 combined, including a minimum of \$500 million in 2024, and roll back fibre network expansion to a near-term target of 8.3 million locations by the end of 2025 as a result of federal government policies and the Decision.
 Bell Canada is also capping fibre speeds at 3 Gbps.
 In Q4 2023, Bell Canada reduced its capital investment by \$105 million more than originally planned as a result of the Decision.
+On November 15, 2023, Bell Canada sought leave to appeal the Decision to the Federal Court of Appeal, along with a stay of the Decision pending resolution of its appeal.
+On February 9, 2024, the Federal Court of Appeal granted Bell Canada leave to appeal but declined to grant the requested stay.
+On February 2, 2024, Bell Canada filed an appeal to the Governor-in-Council.